IntriguedCuriosity/Bayesian_Inference_MLI/README.md

-### This code was written as a reference for Statistical Learning Project for the readers understanding
+### This code was written as a reference to project submission of Statistical Learning